Man charged in abduction of missing Memphis teacher Eliza Fletcher

 MEMPHIS, Tenn.
-(WREG) — Police have arrested a suspect in the kidnapping case of missing Memphis teacher Eliza Fletcher.
+(WREG) — Police have arrested a suspect in the kidnapping case of missing Memphis teacher Eliza Fletcher, who disappeared while jogging last week.

 Cleotha Abston, 38, has been charged with especially aggravated kidnapping and tampering with evidence, Memphis Police announced early Sunday.